vladi443/just-the-docs/docs/compile-instructions.md

    - Navigate to the folder where you have downloaded the files by typing `$ cd /path/to/file`.
    - In the folder, you can type `$ ls` to verify all of the files are located there.
    - To compile the C++ source code, type `$ gcc source-code.cpp -o executable-file-name`.
+    - *Note:* `executable-file-name` can be anything you want. `source-code.cpp` should match the C++ source code's name as you have saved it.
+4. To run the code, make sure you are in the same folder as the program and type `$ ./executable-file-name`.